tableau/extensions-api/docs/trex_create.md

        <!-- Tableau Extensions API Library  -->
        <script src="../../lib/tableau-extensions-0.6.1.js"></script>
 ```
 2. Add links to additional JavaScript files and code that you need.
 You could add the JavaScript code to initialize and call Extensions API functions directly in the HTML page.
 However, in most cases you want to keep this code in a separate file.
-The following code is from the DataSources example.
+The following code is from a simple sample.
        ```html
        <!DOCTYPE html>
        <html>